Calypso Chili is a mild, rich chili, packed with fresh fresh vegetables and savory-sweet Caribbean flavors. (Award-winning vegan chili recipe)

 - Add vegetable mixture to beans.
 Add tomatoes, brown sugar, cumin, salt & pepper.

 - Continue simmering until beans are completely cooked, about 15-20 minutes.
-(Or do what I do : Put the mixture in a slow cooker, set it on low and let it simmer for a few hours.
-If you are home, you can stir it a couple of times during the process, but it will be fine if you leave it alone.)
+Optional: Instead of simmering on the stovetop, put the mixture in a slow cooker, set it on LOW and let it simmer for a few hours.
+If you are home, you can stir it a couple of times during the process, but it will be fine if you leave it alone.

 - Just before serving, add the mango, orange juice and cilantro, give it one more good stir and let it simmer for a few minutes more.